Delboy/EatMe/TESTING.md

     ![favourite recipes](assets/images/fav-recipes.gif)

-    - Checked that if a user tries to access this page without being signed in they recieve a not logged in error.
+    - Checked that if a user tries to access this page without being signed in they receive a not logged in error.

     ![favourite recipes error](assets/images/fav-recipes-error.gif)